We emphasize massage therapy to relieve Organ-Referred Pain

 “Massage therapy manipulates the soft tissues of the body to normalize the tissue.
 The massage therapist uses a systematic application of pressure and movement on the soft tissues of the body.
 Massage therapy is used: to reduce stress pain, to aid recovery from medical or surgical procedures, to provide relaxation, to soothe tired and sore muscles, to increase circulation of blood and flow of lymph in the body.”
-This is a nice summary quote from Massage Today, a popular massage publication.

-Holistic approach: What we do is to look at all aspects of the health condition and determine the organ, joint, ligament or tendon that is troubled and correct the origin of the pain and not merely the pain symptom.
+Holistic approach: We look at all aspects of the health condition and determine the organ, joint, ligament or tendon that is troubled and correct the origin of the pain and not merely the pain symptom.
 We can never really separate mind and body and spirit.
 This is truly what creates much of our discomfort and explains many sources of pain.

 What makes our results so effective and beyond the normal treatment?

 Our massage therapists have all had advanced training that offer the most effective approach to all qualities of pain and problems.
 What your condition demands is what we provide to offer the best effective results.
 Deep tissue massage may be applied to one area while abdominal and Swedish massage are applied to another area.